Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Best for

 • Software development.
-Especially large-scale refactoring, debugging, and automation of coding workflows.
+With 87.6% on SWE-bench Verified, it is currently the strongest model for large-scale refactoring, debugging, and autonomous coding workflows.

 • Research and analysis.
-Handling long academic papers, datasets, or legal documents in a single session.
+The 1M-token context window allows handling long academic papers, datasets, or legal documents in a single session.

 • Data-heavy projects.
 Summarizing and analyzing complex, multi-part datasets or large archives of information.